What is a Virtual Private Network (VPN)?

 Can I use VPN on a personally-owned computer?

-Be advised, however, that while connected to LBL's VPN, all of your computer's network traffic will be routed through LBL's network.
-When you connect to Netflix, for example, your request is encrypted, tunneled to the Lab, decrypted, then routed to Netflix.
-For all practical purposes, you are "on site," and for that reason you may want to review the Lab's policy for appropriate computer use:https://commons.lbl.gov/display/rpm2/Acceptable+Use+of+Information+Technology.
-It is highly recommended that you review what is running to running on your computer before you connect to VPN.
+Yes, you can, however, note that while connected to LBNL's VPN, all of your computer's network traffic will be routed through LBNL's network.
+When you browse the web, watch Netflix, or download a torrent file, your network traffic is tunneled to the Lab before being routed to its final destination.
+For all practical purposes, your computer is "at the Lab," and for that reason you may want to review the Lab's policy for appropriate computer use.

 When my VPN tunnel is enabled, will network performance decrease?

 While there is some overhead associated with VPN security features, end-users typically do not detect any performance degradation.

 Where can I get Cyber Security information about VPN?